 How will library services be provided during the interim?

-- Approximately 10,000 items available for check-out at the temporary library, including DVDs and the popular “Lucky Day” collection of new books
+• Approximately 10,000 items available for check-out at the temporary library, including DVDs and the popular “Lucky Day” collection of new books

-- Access to computers
+• Access to computers

-- Library staff on hand to assist with everything from book recommendations to online searches
+• Library staff on hand to assist with everything from book recommendations to online searches

-- Storytimes or other programs at the Pleasant Hill Teen Center
+• Storytimes or other programs at the Pleasant Hill Teen Center

-- The ability to order materials from ccclib.org and pick them up at the temporary Library
+• The ability to order materials from ccclib.org and pick them up at the temporary Library

 In addition to the temporary library, library lovers are welcome to attend programs and check out materials at any of the 25 other branches throughout Contra Costa County.
 For details on other library locations and programs, visit ccclib.org/locations.

-The County owns the current building, but the City of Pleasant Hill will own the new one.
+The County owns the current library building, but the City of Pleasant Hill will own the new one.
 Why?

-On further analysis, the project partners realized that the better configuration was to flip the sports fields/park with the homes, thus building the new neighborhood on the parcel where the current library sits.
+Upon further analysis, the project partners realized that the better configuration was to flip the sports fields/park with the homes, thus building the new neighborhood on the parcel where the current library sits.

 Having the library and the sports fields next to each other:

-- Creates a single civic space for the public to enjoy
+• Creates a single civic space for the public to enjoy

-- Allows additional preservation of the riparian habitat along the creek
+• Allows additional preservation of the riparian habitat along the creek

-- Provides the opportunity for more efficient shared parking between the library and the park
+• Provides the opportunity for more efficient shared parking between the library and the park

 What about the Pleasant Hill Middle School students who currently go to the library after school?

 The Teen Center at Pleasant Hill Park on Gregory has a shuttle bus from Pleasant Hill Middle School.
 While there is a nominal fee, those with financial needs may access the district's scholarship program for reduced fees.
 Check out the website to learn more: https://www.pleasanthillrec.com/246/Teen-After-School-Program

 What will happen with the Friends of the Pleasant Hill Library?